cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

    #. **Inspect the work directory.**

-      We can now check for our report outputs.
+      You can now check for your report outputs.
 These should appear in the :term:`work directory` of the suite.
 All being well, our first cycle point should produce a test file with some random numbers, and each subsequent cycle point file should have more random numbers added.